EtheaDev/StyledComponents/README.md

 Related links: [embarcadero.com](https://www.embarcadero.com) - [learndelphi.org](https://learndelphi.org)

 ### RELEASE NOTES
+23 Aug 2025 - version 3.8.3
+- TStyledTaskDialog enhanced and fixed:
+- > "Flags" property default same as TTaskDialog
+- > moved Position and MainIconSize from public to published
+- > moved Handle property from published to public
+- > fixed "Custom position" of TaskDialog using "Position" property
+- > Inside OnDialogCreated is possible to set Position
+- DialogForm enhanced and fixed:
+- > Fixed MinHeight
+- > Fixed position of Dialog based on tfPositionRelativeToWindow flag

 19 Aug 2025 - Version 3.8.2
 - Added progressbar to StyledDialog component
 - Fixed Sort for TStyledToolButtons in 64 bit